-YPI has an annual budget of \$29 million with over 1,000 staff operating at 95 program sites in Los Angeles.
+YPI has an annual budget of \$29 million with more than 1,000 staff operating at 95 program sites in Los Angeles.
 YPI is a community-based nonprofit partnering with over 70 LAUSD and charter schools, while also successfully operating its own schools since 2004.
 YPI serves 6,300 students every school day in afterschool programs and provided 60,000 hours of free tutoring last school year.
-Valley Elementary School #6 falls within the boundaries of YPI's San Fernando Valley Poverty Initiative, which has received a federal appropriation from the U.S. Department of Education in partnership with Congressman Howard Berman.
-The SFV Poverty Initiative is modeled on the Harlem Children's Zone and shares the vision of President Obama's Promise Neighborhoods.
+Valley Elementary School #8 falls within the boundaries of YPI's San Fernando Valley Poverty Initiative, which has received a federal appropriation from the U.S. Department of Education in partnership with Congressman Howard Berman.
+The SFV Poverty

+Initiative is modeled on the Harlem Children's Zone and shares the vision of President Obama's Promise Neighborhoods.

-YPI will be partnering with the entire school community of Valley Elementary School #6 to operate the new school to leverage the wide experience YPI has working with families in this area since 2001.
-YPI will leverage these partners, programs and community linkages to create a truly collaborative school that will see all students succeed.
+YPI will be partnering with the entire school community of Valley Elementary School #8 to operate the new school because the agency has wide experience working with families in this area since 2001.
+YPI wishes to leverage these partners, programs and community linkages to create a truly collaborative school that will see all students succeed.
 It will meet the needs of students by offering culturally relevant choices in education and by partnering with families to offer needed community resources.
 YPI will utilize a Family Advocate, two Case Managers, and a Coordinator among other staff to serve families with supporting community services that will be offered on campus.
 The Advocate will meet with families to engage active involvement in the governance of the school.
 Parents will be recruited to serve on the School Council, to provide input in community meetings, and to volunteer their time.

-YPI has attended all relevant applicant orientation sessions and community forums for Valley Elementary #6.
+YPI has attended all relevant applicant orientation sessions and community forums for Valley Elementary #8.
 To engage parents, YPI spoke to parents at relieved schools as they dropped off and picked up their children.
 Staff has contacted all relieved schools to ask about community meetings they are sponsoring for parents whose children will attend the new elementary school.
-YPI team members attended orientation and community meetings for VRES #6 and visited the relieved schools (Liggett ES, Panorama City ES, and Rosa Parks LC, Plummer ES, and Primary Academy PC) a total of 9 times.
-Through these site visits, YPI team members engaged 1374 parents in the North Hills and Panorama City communities.
-Educational data regarding relieved schools whose families will attend Valley Elementary #6 clearly indicate large numbers of students requiring additional support as documented in the narrative.
+For Valley School #8, staff has attended one orientation meeting and one community meeting.
+Staff has made 12 site visits to the three relieved schools (Dyer ES, Gridley ES, and Morningside ES), that engaged 2,080 parents in the Public School Choice process through face to face communication.
+Educational data (CDE 2008-09) regarding relieved schools whose families will attend Valley Elementary #8 clearly indicate large numbers of students requiring additional support as documented in the narrative.